LaxarJS/grunt-init-laxar-widget/root/README.md

 The following resources are useful or necessary for the understanding of this document.
 The links refer to the latest version of the documentation.
-Refer to the bower.json for the specific version that is normative for this document.
+Refer to the [bower.json](./bower.json) for the specific version that is relevant for this document.

 * [LaxarJS Concepts]
 * [LaxarJS Patterns]

 [LaxarJS Concepts]: https://github.com/LaxarJS/laxar/blob/master/docs/concepts.md "LaxarJS Concepts"
-[LaxarJS Patterns]: https://github.com/LaxarJS/laxar_patterns/blob/master/docs/index.md "LaxarJS Patterns"
+[LaxarJS Patterns]: https://github.com/LaxarJS/laxar-patterns/blob/master/docs/index.md "LaxarJS Patterns"

 ...